 12. Register of Processing Activity

-12.1 The University shall maintain a register of processing activity in accordance with article 30 of the GDPR.
+12.1 The University shall maintain a register of processing activity in accordance with article 30 of the UK GDPR.

 12.2 The register described in 12.1 shall be periodically updated when required and reviewed by data owners at least once within a period of 12 calendar months.